Cody vs DeepSource

 How much does it cost?

-DeepSource offers a free plan and paid plans starting at $20/month.
+DeepSource offers a free tier with basic features; paid plans unlock advanced capabilities.

 Does it have a free plan?